henrysky/astroNN/docs/source/quick_start.rst

     Tensorflow OR Tensorflow-gpu 1.10.0 with Keras 2.2.2 Tensorflow OR Tensorflow-gpu 1.9.0 with Keras 2.2.0

+**Some functionality of Bayesian neural network may depend on Tensorflow-Probability and the version supported depends on your installed Tensorflow version and please refer to their official release page:** https://github.com/tensorflow/probability/releases

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_